davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

     overridden by another module.

-    All visibilities are supported on many, but not all, ELF targets (supported when the assembler supports the .visibility pseudo-op).
+    All visibilities are supported on many, but not all, ELF targets (supported when the assembler supports the :samp:`.visibility` pseudo-op).
 Default visibility is supported everywhere.
 Hidden visibility is supported on Darwin targets.